The Transfer Rules That Actually Matter

 - Current-year contributions must transfer in full; previous years' money can be split across providers

-- No limit on frequency — transfer as often as you want, to as many providers as you need
+- No limit on frequency — transfer as often as you want

 Lifetime ISAs are the exception.
-Transfer a LISA to a non-LISA and you'll face the 25% government withdrawal charge.
+Transfer a LISA to a non-LISA and you face the 25% government withdrawal charge.
 LISA-to-LISA transfers are fine.
 Junior ISAs follow separate rules requiring a parent or guardian.